 - System failure: In serious cases, static pressure can drastically reduce the lifespan of your equipment.
 If a lot of components start failing, you could be looking at a situation where it costs less to replace everything than to fix the individual parts.

-Imagine you’ve got a compact car, like a Honda Civic.
+To better understand the problem, imagine you’ve got a compact car.
+A Honda Civic, says.
 The Civic performs well on a flat, smooth road.
 Nothing’s holding it back.

 Now increase the gradient a little.
 There’s some stress on the car’s motor, but it’s still chugging along ok.
 Increase the gradient a little more, and the car might start struggling.
 Now hitch a trailer to the back – a trailer with a horse in it.
 And keep increasing the gradient…